Skip to main content

 Supplement employer-sponsored life insurance for your family's future

-Life insurance offered through the workplace is a useful benefit that you should consider taking advantage of if it’s available.
+Life insurance offered through the workplace is a useful benefit that you should consider taking advantage of if it's available.
 However, the size of the policy may not be adequate to fully provide for your family in your absence.
-For many people, purchasing additional life insurance either through your employer or on your own is a smart choice to help ensure financial security for your loved ones.
-With the proper planning, you can find the right amount of coverage for your situation.
+For many people, purchasing additional life insurance either through your employer or on your own can help ensure financial security for your loved ones.